kazzix14/mangrove/README.md

 ## Highlights

 - **Sorbet Integration**
-  Built from the ground up to work smoothly with Sorbet’s type system.
+  Built from the ground up to work smoothly with Sorbet's type system.

 - **Result Type**
-  Model success/failure outcomes with explicit types—no more “return false or nil” for errors!
+  Model success/failure outcomes with explicit types—no more "return false or nil" for errors!

 - **Enums (ADTs)**
   Define your own sealed enums with typed variants.
 Each variant can hold distinct inner data.